 St Katharine’s, Tower Hamlets

-A revitalized part of the former London docks, located between Wapping and the Tower
+A revitalised part of the former London docks, located between Wapping and the Tower

-In 1147 Queen Matilda established a church-cum-hospital, which adapted and survived here until the coming of the docks.
+In 1147 Queen Matilda established a church-cum-hospital that adapted and survived here until the coming of the docks.
 During the Middle Ages the boggy land was frequently inundated when the Thames wall was breached, but in the early 16th century the marshes were drained by Cornelius Vanderdelft, allowing waterfront development to begin.

 Postal district: E1